-Mets’ Alonso outlasts fellow rookie Vlad Jr to win HR Derby
+Money Ball: Mets’ Alonso wins HR Derby, $1M, tops Vlad Jr

 Alonso is the second rookie to win outright, following Yankees star Aaron Judge in 2017.
 He’s also the first Mets player to win the derby since Darryl Strawberry shared the title with Wally Joyner in 1986.

 Alonso, making the major league minimum of $555,000 this season, has hit 30 home runs.
-He’ll showcase his swing again in Tuesday night’s All-Star Game as baseball continues this season of the longball.
+The first baseman will showcase his swing again in Tuesday night’s All-Star Game as baseball continues this season of the longball.

+And he’ll also give 10% of his prize money to charity — 5% each to the Wounded Warrior Project and to the Tunnel to Towers Foundation.

+“I’ve been living a fantasy,” Alonso said.
+“And I just want to use my platform as almost kind of just reach out to people and just make people aware of these causes.
+And I hope that other people could find the kindness in their hearts.”

 One of the only bright spots this season for the struggling Mets, Alonso gave New York’s NL fans something to brag about while the Yankees chase another title.

-Alonso showed some dramatic flair with two nail-biting wins to reach the final against Guerrero.
-He nipped Cleveland’s Carlos Santana 14-13 in the first round and Atlanta’s Ronald Acuña Jr. 20-19 in the second to set up a showdown with the 20-year-old Guerrero, whose father won the event in 2007.
+He showed some dramatic flair with two nail-biting wins to reach the final against Guerrero.
+He nipped Cleveland’s Carlos Santana 14-13 in the first round and Atlanta’s Ronald Acuña Jr. 20-19 in the second to set up a showdown with the 20-year-old Guerrero, whose Hall of Fame father won the event in 2007.

 With one of baseball’s most fearsome swings, Guerrero figured to be a force but there was no way of predicting he’d hit 91 homers — 74 more than his dad’s entire total 12 years ago.